davidjb/jcu.me-user-doc/source/faq.rst

 The University's interpretation of the `Queensland Right to Information Act 2009`_ and the `Queensland Information Privacy Act 2009`_ is to ensure the privacy of our students.
 Hence, student details may only be used if their consent has been provided.
-Refer to the University’s `Information Privacy Policy`_ for further clarification.
+Refer to the University's `Information Privacy Policy`_ for further clarification.

 Staff details are made accessible via the public JCU website, because they are